-The sub-fund management integrates sustainability risks into its investment decisions as described in the General Section of the Sales Prospectus in the section "Integration of sustainability risks in the investment process".
+The sub-fund management considers sustainability risks in its investment decisions as described in the General Section of the Sales Prospectus in the section entitled "Consideration of sustainability risks and the principal adverse impacts on sustainability factors".

 The relative Value-at-Risk (VaR) approach is used to limit market risk in the sub-fund.
-In addition to the provisions of the general section of this Sales Prospectus, the potential market risk of the subfund is measured using a reference portfolio that does not contain derivatives ("Risk Benchmark").
+In addition to the provisions of the general section of this Sales Prospectus, the potential market risk of the sub-fund is measured using a reference portfolio that does not contain derivatives ("Risk Benchmark").